openethereum/openethereum.github.io/Configuring-Parity.md

                                    (default: None)
   --jsonrpc-apis APIS              Specify the APIs available through the JSONRPC
                                    interface.
 APIS is a comma-delimited list of API name.
 Possible name are all, safe, web3, eth, net, personal, parity, parity_set, traces, rpc, parity_accounts.
-                                   You can also disable a specific API by putting '-' in the front: all,-personal (default: web3,eth,pubsub,net,parity,parity_pubsub,traces,rpc,secretstore).
+                                   You can also disable a specific API by putting '-' in the front: all,-personal
+                                   (default: web3,eth,pubsub,net,parity,parity_pubsub,
+                                   traces,rpc,secretstore).
   --jsonrpc-hosts HOSTS            List of allowed Host header values.
 This option will
                                    validate the Host header sent by the browser, it is additional security against some attack
                                    vectors.
 Special options: "all", "none",
                                    (default: none).
-  --jsonrpc-server-threads NUM     Enables experimental faster implementation of JSON-RPC server.
+  --jsonrpc-server-threads NUM     Enables experimental faster implementation of
-                                   Requires Dapps server to be disabled
-                                   using --no-dapps. (default: None) --jsonrpc-threads THREADS        Turn on additional processing threads in all RPC servers.
+                                   JSON-RPC server.
+Requires Dapps server to be disabled using --no-dapps. (default: None) --jsonrpc-threads THREADS        Turn on additional processing threads in all RPC servers.
                                    Setting this to non-zero value allows parallel cpu-heavy queries